abstractitptyltd/abstractit-puppet/README.md

         * r10k `master/install.pp`

     * **RedHat:**
+        * facter
+        * hiera
+        * puppet
+        * puppetlabs-release
-    CURRENTLY UNSUPPORTED
+    MASTER CURRENTLY UNSUPPORTED
 * puppet and it's config files, hiera config, apache vhost for puppetmaster.

 ###Setup Requirements

-This module currently only works on Ubuntu Precise at this stage.
+This module currently only works completely on Ubuntu Precise and Trusty at this stage.
+Initial support for RedHat and CentOS 5,6 and 7 has been added but only as an agent.
+Puppet master on RedHat and CentOS will be added soon.
 I will be adding support for other operating systems when I get a chance.
 It also only configures puppet 3.6.x.
 If you need support for previous versions let me know.